-After powering the device and during the start phase the AI signals undefined statuses on the output pins.
-Those must be ignored until it's ready to work.
+After powering the device and during the start phase the Al signals undefined statuses on the output pins.
+Those must be ignored until is ready to work.

 - Analog remote control of the device must be activated by switching pin REMOTE (5) first.
-Only exception is pin REM-SB, which can be used independently - Before the hardware is connected that will control the analog interface, it shall be checked that it can't provide voltage to the pins higher than specified - Set value inputs, such as VSEL, CSEL, PSEL and RSEL (if R mode is activated), must not be left unconnected (i.e. floating) during analog remote control.
-In case any of the set values is not used for adjustment, it can be tied to a defined level or connected to pin VREF (solder bridge or different), so it gives 100% - Switching between sink and source mode can only be done with the voltage level on pin VSEL.
-Also see example d) in 3.6.4.7.
+Only exception is pin REM-SB, which can be used independently - Before the hardware is connected that will control the analog interface, it shall be checked that it can't provide voltage to the pins higher than specified (table in 3.5.4.3) - Set value inputs, such as VSEL, CSEL, PSEL and RSEL, if R mode is activated, must not be left unconnected (i.e. floating) during analog remote control.
+In case any of the set values isn't used for adjustment, it can be tied to a defined level or connected to pin VREF (solder bridge or different)

-3.6.4.2 Acknowledging device alarms
+3.5.4.2 Acknowledging device alarms

-In case of a device alarm occurring during remote control via analog interface, the DC terminal will be switched off the same way as in manual control.
-The device would indicate an alarm (see 3.7.2) in the front display and, if activated, acoustically and also signal most of them on the analog interface.
-Which alarms actually are signaled can be set up in the device configuration menu (see "3.5.3.1.
+In case of a device alarm occurring during remote control via analog interface, the DC output will be switched off the same way as in manual control.
+The device would indicate an alarm (see 3.6.2) in the front display and, if activated, acoustically and also signal most of them on the analog interface.
+Which alarms are eventually signaled can be set up in the device configuration menu (see "3.4.3.1.
 Sub menu "Settings"").

-Most device alarms have to be acknowledged (also see "3.7.2.
+The alarms MSP, OVP, OCP and OPP have to be acknowledged (also see "3.6.2.
 Device alarm and event handling").
-Acknowledgment is done with pin REM-SB switching the DC terminal off and on again, which represents a HIGH-LOW-HIGH signal (min.
-50ms for LOW), when using the default level setting for this pin.
+Acknowledgment is done with pin REM-SB switching the DC output off and on again, thats means a HIGH-LOW-HIGH edge (min.
+50ms for LOW), given the default logical level is set for REM-SB.